Coolock feud: May 2020 shooting

 An unnamed man in his 30s was shot on 20 May 2020 on Cromcastle Drive in Coolock.
 The man was shot around 2pm outside a house, receiving leg wounds.
-He was attended to by Gardaí and paramedics before being taken to Beaumount Hospital a kilometre away.
+Gardaí and paramedics attended to him before being taken to Beaumount Hospital a kilometre away.
 The target, who is from Cromcastle Estate, had a long history of involvement with crime.

-Gardaí are not clear if the attack is related to the Coolock feud and they have not ruled out the possibility that it is related to a feud in Darndale.

-The shooting happened 300m from where Hamid Sanambar was shot dead on Kilbarron Avenue.
+While Gardaí did not confirm if the attack was related to the Coolock feud, the shooting happened 300m from where Hamid Sanambar was killed on Kilbarron Avenue.

 Arrest and conviction of Stephen Little and Edward McDonnell

-Arrests

-On 14 September 2019 Gardaí pulled over a car at Lein Park, Harmonstown and arrested Stephen Little, 47, of Kilbarron Avenue, Kilmore and Edward McDonnell of Waterside Apartments, New Ross, County Wexford.
+On 14 September 2019, Gardaí stopped and arrested Stephen Little, 47, of Kilmore and Edward McDonnell of New Ross, County Wexford.
 The Gardaí found they had a semi-automatic pistol, two balaclavas, two baseball bats, gloves, mobile phones, a can of petrol and a long-handled lighter.
-They were taken to Clontarf Garda station and Little told Gardaí after his arrest "had you given me another hour, I would have killed the bastard that killed him" and also "I lost my marriage and my son".
+They were taken to Clontarf Garda station.
+Little told Gardaí after his arrest "had you given me another hour, I would have killed the bastard that killed him" and also "I lost my marriage and my son".
 Both men had been under surveillance by the Drugs and Organised Crime Bureau.